shoui520/shoui520.github.io/docs/2ch.md

 ## Recommended way to search 5ch

-I recommend using Google with the search term `site:5ch.net <keyword>`.
+If you want to search active and archived threads, and thread content too, I recommend using Google with the search term `site:5ch.net <keyword>`.

+The search bar on the site is fine to search thread titles of active thread.

 ## 結局 No point of using 5ch?? / まとめサイト introduction
 5ch can have a lot of interesting posts, however a lot of threads may be クソスレ (crappy threads) and a lot of responses in threads may be クソレス (crappy responses).
 It can also be hard to find things on 5ch.